saadi123/wordled/README.md

 **Play online**

-Wordled can also be played online at [wordled.online](https://wordled.online)
+Wordled can also be played online at [Wordle Of The Day - Play Unlimited Wordle Online](https://wordleofthe.day/practice-wordle-unlimited/)

 **Languages used**